Synthetixio/synpress/DEPLOYMENT.md

 3. Verify all the `package.json` and `CHANGELOG.md` files that were changed by the previous command.

+4. Run `pnpm build`

-4. Publish the packages by running:
+5. Publish the packages by running:

 ```bash
 # You might have to run this command twice if it fails to publish the `@synthetixio/synpress` package on the first run.